Skip to main content

 Open Tuesdays through Thursdays

-Visitors can take a tour to explore the site’s abolitionist history and follow in the footsteps of both Founding Fathers, like George Washington, and Black Americans fleeing slavery in the South, like Cornelia Wells.
+Visitors can take a tour to explore the site’s abolitionist history and follow in the footsteps of both Founding Fathers, like George Washington, and Black Americans fleeing slavery in the South, like Cornelia Wells, a free African American woman who lived there and aided others seeking freedom.

 Where: Underground Railroad Museum at Belmont Mansion, 2000 Belmont Mansion Drive, Philadelphia, PA